 Practice cyber hygiene: protect your devices on all fronts

-In today’s digital world, it’s essential to have the right tools to keep you safe while browsing the web.
+In today’s digital world, it’s essential to have the right online security tools to keep you safe while browsing the web.
 As stated, the benefits of VPNs and Antivirus programs cannot be compared when it comes to digital safety.
 With so many threats out there, it’s vital to have an up-to-date antivirus on all your devices.
 However, you should also let a VPN protect your data while browsing the web, especially if you are connected to public Wi-Fi.

 Surfshark One provides an all-in-one cybersecurity package that keeps you safe on both fronts.
 Surfshark Alert, Surfshark Search, and Surfshark Antivirus are just a few of the features in this package that will keep your device clean while keeping you informed if your data is exposed.
 Get expanded device protection with Surfshark One so you can have peace of mind knowing that you are protected from viruses while maintaining your online data privacy.